matgray/grpc-spanner-proto-quickstart/README.md

-# mgray.dev starterkit for a gRPC server with spanner + proto integration
+# Vibe gRPC Server

 This project contains a gRPC server that interacts with a Google Cloud Spanner database.
 It demonstrates how to manage customer data, including adding new customers and handling user logins.

-The project emphasizes what I feel are some best practices for database schema management by generating Java constants from SQL DDL.
+The project emphasizes best practices for database schema management by generating Java constants from SQL DDL and externalizing SQL queries into separate files.

 ## Prerequisites